andreterceiro/dio-kotlin--estruturas-de-controle-de-fluxo-e-colecoes/README.md

     print(someSet2)
     print(" - ")

+    print(someSet2.add(40)) // how to add an element to a set - returns true to a new element print(" - ")
-    someSet2.add(40) // how to add an element to a set print(someSet2)
+    print(someSet2.add(40)) // how to add an element to a set - returns false to an existing element in the set print(" - ")

+    print(someSet2)
 }
 ```